joeldodich/zubridge/packages/electron/docs/migration-guide.md

 ### 3. Preload Script Changes

 > **Note:** Similar to the main process, `preloadZustandBridge` is now an alias for `preloadBridge` and uses the new IPC channels.
 You can continue using `preloadZustandBridge` temporarily, but are encouraged to update your imports to use `preloadBridge` directly.
+The API is identical, making migration as simple as updating your import statements.

 #### Before: